 Education statistics

-According to a study conducted by The Nation’s Report Card, which grades states from A to F in terms of their financial literacy, only 15 out of 50 received an (A/B) rating.
-Though there has been a greater emphasis on increasing financial knowledge, it may be of concern that our nation’s capital, Washington D.C., along with three states, received an F.
+According to a study conducted by The Nation’s Report Card, which grades states from A to F in terms of their financial literacy, only 17 out of 50 received a passing score of a B rating or higher.
+Though there has been a greater emphasis on increasing financial knowledge, it may be of concern that our nation’s capital Washington D.C., received an F for its second straight year, joining Alaska, Puerto Rico, and South Dakota.

 - 63% of American adults think personal finance education should be taught in schools